oflynned/neurobranch.relic/README.md

 #### :hourglass_flowing_sand:  Project management

-- Lack of focus

-Our intentions were valiant, but ultimately came up short as we did not know what we wanted our project to be.
-The project at one point had a newsfeed, then ended up collating trial information for interested people to join.
-What we didn't consider is that the information collected and how it's presented are more important than digitising the process of joining a trial.
-We did not understand the need to visualise data, or regulations involved when a trial commences.
-A candidate generally continues to visit their doctor on a regular basis and does not receive additional treatment for partaking in a trial.

 - No branching strategy

 Everything was committed to master instead of creating branches for features, chores, refactors, fixes.